James Starks: Professional career

 Starks performed adequately in limited action during the 2013 season.
 On September 15, 2013, against the Washington Redskins, Starks rushed for over 100 yards in a game for the first time in his career.
-His 115 yards on ten carries marked the first time a Packers player had topped 100 yards since Brandon Jackson in 2010.
+His 132 yards on 20 carries marked the first time a Packers player had topped 100 yards since Brandon Jackson in 2010, also against the Redskins.
 In the following game, Starks exited with a knee injury and would miss the following three games.
 Capitalizing on Starks's injuries, Packers rookie running back Eddie Lacy became the team's star running back.

 Between various lower body injuries, Starks missed 29 games and played in only 35 in his first four seasons in the NFL.

 Prior to the 2014 season, Starks and the Packers agreed on a two-year contract worth $3.165 million with the expectation that he would be the backup to Eddie Lacy.
 After missing so much time due to injury, Starks adjusted his style of play to be more conservative, evading tackles instead of absorbing or breaking them.
 As a result, he played the first two full seasons of his career, managing to appear in all 32 games of his two-year contract.

 During the 2015 season, starter Eddie Lacy's playing time decreased due to issues with conditioning and his violations of the team's curfew.
 Lacy's diminished workload and Starks's continued health contributed to Starks receiving four starts during the season and registering career high totals in rushing yards, receiving yards and touchdowns.

 In March 2016, after visiting with the New England Patriots, Starks, an unrestricted free agent, agreed to a two-year contract to return to the Packers.
 On October 16, 2016, Starks, who had been second on Green Bay's depth chart behind Eddie Lacy, underwent surgery to repair a torn meniscus in his knee.
 Starks also dealt with a family death about the same time as the surgery.
 To compound his 2016 troubles, he was involved in a car crash on Monday, December 12 and went into concussion protocol, missing the next game.

 On February 7, 2017, Starks was released by the Packers after seven seasons with a non-football injury designation.

+In 2025, it was announced that Starks would be inducted into the Greater Buffalo Sports Hall of Fame.